-The brief include objectives and relevant information about your business and audience, as well as any key messages you’d like included.
+The brief includes objectives and relevant information about your business and audience, as well as any key messages you’d like to convey.

 You’ll find that the process of putting together the brief itself will give you focus.
 You can commence your search with a clear idea of what you need a production agency to deliver.
 An early start on the brief can save you precious time with your search and help streamline the initial discussions.

 Remember – the brief isn’t the same as a script or a storyboard.
 Whilst a script and a storyboard detail the exact visuals you want to include, a brief is just a straightforward summary.
 As long as the purpose of your video is clearly outlined throughout, you’ll keep the brief as understandable as possible.

 Set a budget

 It sounds obvious, but you’d be surprised how many clients start discussions without any idea of what kind of budget they have for a project.